 Where is the default mode network?

-The default mode network (sometimes called simply the default network) refers to an interconnected group of brain structures that are hypothesized to be part of a functional system.
-The default network is a relatively recent concept, and because of this there is not yet a complete consensus on which brain regions should be included in a definition of it.
-Regardless, some structures that are generally included are the medial prefrontal cortex, posterior cingulate cortex, and the inferior parietal lobule.
-A few of the other structures that may be considered part of the network are the lateral temporal cortex, hippocampal formation, and the precuneus.
+The default mode network (sometimes simply called the default network) refers to an interconnected group of brain structures that are hypothesized to be part of a functional system.
+The default network is a relatively recent concept, and because of this there is not a complete consensus on which brain regions should be included in a definition of it.
+Regardless, structures that are generally considered part of the default mode network include the medial prefrontal cortex, posterior cingulate cortex, and the inferior parietal lobule.
+Some other structures that may be considered part of the network are the middle temporal lobe and the precuneus.

 What is the default mode network and what does it do?

-As neuroimaging methods became more accurate, data continued to accumulate that suggested activity during resting states followed a certain order; this data was easy to come by because in many neuroimaging studies, asking participants to rest in a quiet state is considered the control condition.
-In the early 2000s, Raichle, Gusnard, and colleagues published a series of articles that attempted to more specifically define the areas of the brain that were most active during these rest states.
+As neuroimaging methods became more accurate, data continued to accumulate that suggested activity during resting states followed a certain pattern.
+These data were easy to come by because in many neuroimaging studies, asking participants to rest in a quiet state is considered the control condition.
+In the early 2000s, Raichle, Gusnard, and colleagues published a series of articles that attempted to specifically define the areas of the brain that were most active during these rest states.
 It was in one of these publications that they used the term default mode to refer to this resting activity, phraseology which led to the brain areas that exhibited default mode activity being considered part of the default mode network.

-Thus, the default mode network is a group of brain regions that seem to show lower levels of activity when we are engaged in a particular task like paying attention, but higher levels of activity when we are awake and not involved in any specific mental exercise.
-It is during these times that we might be daydreaming, recalling memories, envisioning the future, monitoring the environment, thinking about the intentions of others, and so on--all things that we often do when we find ourselves just "thinking" without any explicit goal of thinking in mind.
-Additionally, recent research has begun to detect links between activity in the default mode network and mental disorders like depression, anxiety, and schizophrenia.
+Thus, the default mode network is a group of brain regions that seem to show lower levels of activity when we are engaged in a particular task such as paying attention, but higher levels of activity when we are awake and not involved in any specific mental exercise.
+It is during these times that we might be daydreaming, recalling memories, envisioning the future, monitoring the environment, thinking about the intentions of others, and so on—all things that we often do when we find ourselves just "thinking" without any explicit goal of thinking in mind.
+Additionally, recent research has begun to detect links between activity in the default mode network and mental disorders such as depression and schizophrenia (more on this below).
 Furthermore, therapies like meditation have received attention for influencing activity in the default mode network, suggesting this may be part of their mechanism for improving well-being.